tc39/notes/es9/2018-09/sept-26.md

 MS: Unicode is very clear about properties and sequences being disjoint.
 We should not conflate them, and follow the very specific rules the Unicode consortium makes.

-MB: They can both be thought of as “properties” though.
+MB: They can both be thought of as "properties" though.

 WH: [points to bullet point on the presenter's slide] Not all of us are convinced that Unicode won't conflate these.